bkt28/carousel/README.md

 # carousel

-Netflix-style carousel implemented using D3.js
+A Netflix-style carousel implemented using D3.js

 # Demo